Fasping/tiger-router/README.md

 ## Installation

-You can install Tiger Router using npm:
+You can install Tiger Router using npm or yarn:

 `npm install tiger-router`

+`yarn add tiger-router`

 ## Getting Started